Xuexi Qiangguo: Features

-Requirements for officials
+Promotion

 The app is strongly promoted by the government institutions and party members get encouraged to download the app in order to "make the country strong".
 After its launch on New Year's Day in 2019, under the guidance of the Publicity Department, civil servants and CCP members across China were required to download and use the app, leading to a surge in downloads and its rise to the top of the Apple App Store rankings in China.

 The app is also getting included in some university programs.
 Schools urge its students to learn from the app, employers give out certificates for "star learners", and some even require their employees to post a daily screenshot with their score at the app.
 Universities and local CCP branches directed and supervised members to use the app for political education, requiring faculty and staff to achieve a specified number of "learning points".
 According to Xinhua News Agency, the Henan Provincial Party Committee issued a report titled "Notice on the Registration and Usage of the 'Xuexi Qiangguo' Learning Platform by Party Members in Central and Provincial Units in Henan", detailing the number of registered users, the registration rate of active Party members, total points, and average points in various organizations.
 The notice also set specific targets, deadlines, and responsible persons to ensure the full registration of all Party members.

 Several universities and local CCP branches also emphasized using the app for "work supervision and assessment", requiring mandatory points for Party members.
 Some universities and private companies required employees to link their learning points to offline performance evaluations.
 Additionally, there were reports of a civil servant in Jiangxi Province being detained for creating a program to automate point collection in the app.
 In August 2019, the Central Propaganda Department issued a notice requiring journalists applying for new press credentials to pass training and exams on the platform.
 By 2021, the app was being used for romance scams.